 - For most mobile users, enabling Edge Secure Network on Edge for mobile provides consistent privacy benefits within the browser, just like on desktop.

 If you rely heavily on mobile apps outside Edge, you’ll still want a full-system VPN for comprehensive protection across everything on your device.
-Is surfshark vpn down right now and how to check, troubleshoot outages, and alternatives
+How to turn off vpn on edge 2026

 Edge Secure Network vs standalone VPNs: when to choose what